opstrace/opstrace/docs/references/cli.md

 ```

 In the happy case, no input beyond cloud provider and cluster name is needed.
-However, in certain ambiguous cases the CLI may ask for the `--region` argument
+However, in certain ambiguous cases the CLI may ask for the `--region` argument.

 Help text: